 In iOS 14.5, Apple introduced a new process for recalibrating battery health reports on the iPhone 11, 11 Pro, and 11 Pro Max.
 Below, we'll take a closer look at the feature.

-The update recalibrates the maximum battery capacity and peak performance capability on iPhone 11 models to fix inaccurate battery health reporting estimates that some users have experienced.
-Symptoms of this bug include unexpected battery consumption behavior or, in some cases, reduced peak performance capability.
+The update recalibrates the maximum battery capacity and peak performance on iPhone 11 models to address inaccurate estimates in battery health reporting that some users have experienced.
+Symptoms of this bug include unexpected battery consumption or, in some cases, reduced peak performance.
 However, these issues should be resolved after installing the update.
-Once you update your iPhone 11, 11 Pro, or 11 Pro Max to iOS 14.5 or later, you will see a message in the Settings app under the Battery -> Battery Health section informing you of the recalibration process.
-Please note that the process may take a few weeks after updating your device - Apple has already notedThis is because the recalibration of the maximum capacity and peak performance of the battery takes place during regular charging cycles.
+Once you update your iPhone 11, 11 Pro, or 11 Pro Max to iOS 14.5 or later, you'll see a notification in the Settings app under the Battery -> Battery Health section informing you about the recalibration process.
+Please note that this process may take several weeks after updating your device—Apple has already notedThis is because the recalibration of the maximum capacity and peak performance of the battery takes place during regular charging cycles.

 Recalibrating the battery on iPhone 11 models: These points need to be considered